-- In this menu you will find the following menu items: - Instrument name shows instrument name and serial number Instrument version shows hardware and software version of the instrument - Date of manufacture shows calibration date and the date of the last change - Instrument features shows further instrument features, such as e.g. approval, electronics ...
+In this menu you will find the following menu items:

+- Instrument name shows instrument name and serial number - Instrument version shows hardware and software version of the instrument - Date of manufacture shows calibration date and the date of the last change - Device ID shows the device ID and the sensor TAG (PD TAG) - Instrument features shows further instrument features, such as e.g. approval, electronics ...